Jedrzej-Wydra/data-engineering/README.md

 So, in short, my job was to turn a bunch of photos into neat tables of numbers.
 And guess what?
 I did it.

 ## Disclaimer
 Unfortunately, I can’t share all of the data used in this project, but I’m providing a small sample of the files I received.
-As for the R scripts, you might notice that some of the file path structures look a bit unusual — this is due to the internal data management policies we had to follow during the project.
+As for the R scripts, you might notice that some of the file path structures look a bit unusual — this is due to the internal data management policies we had to follow during the project and anonymization.